grok.org.uk:/#

 The list was the brainchild of Len Rose and John Cartwright.
 Following discussions in early 2002, Len created the list (at lists.netsys.com) on 9th July 2002, and management of the list was shared between Len and John until Len's retirement in October 2004.
 John then took on full-time operation of the list, which moved to its current home at lists.grok.org.uk in 2005.

 The list has been sponsored by Secunia (http://secunia.com/) since 2005.
-They generously provide the hardware and network connectivity needed in order to keep the list running.
+They generously provide the hardware and network connectivity needed to keep the list running.

 It is one of the stated aims of the project to keep the mailing list free of any corporate control, and the list is operated as a non-profit service in order to meet this goal.